amcginlay/k8s-primer/content/014_linux_namespaces/_index.md

 The world gazed in amazement as early adopters performed acts of "magic" with their workloads, operating at hitherto unimaginable scale and speed.
 As time passed, and with a little assistance, we all caught up.
 Now everyone has access to shrink-wrapped tools, allowing you to achieve the same feats with your own workloads.
-Any process treated to a sprinkle of this kernel "magic" become elevated to the status of a containers.
+Any process treated to a sprinkle of this kernel "magic" can become elevated to the status of a container.

 Building and running containers is not magic, but it is also not exactly obvious.